specsolutions/specsync-for-tfs-documentation/features/push-features/update-test-case-fields.md

 The fields related to the automation settings of the Test Case are special.
 Normally, these fields are updated by SpecSync using the [Mark Test Cases as Automated](mark-test-cases-as-automated.md) feature, but they can be also set to a custom value using the field updates setting as well.

-In order to set the automation fields, you first have to switch of the automatic synchronization of these fields by setting the `toolSettings/doNotSynchronizeAutomationUnlessEnabled` configuration setting is set to `true` and the `synchronization/automation/enabled` configuration setting is set to `false` or leave it unset.
+In order to set the automation fields, you need to disable the automatic synchronization of these fields by ensuring that the `synchronization/automation/enabled` configuration setting is set to `false` or left unset.
+When the automation synchronization is disabled, the automation fields will not be synchronized automatically and can be updated using field updates or by other tools.

 The field `Microsoft.VSTS.TCM.AutomatedTestId` cannot be set directly, but it is automatically updated by SpecSync if you set the *Automated test name* (`Microsoft.VSTS.TCM.AutomatedTestName`) field.